 This chapter describes functions available under the Setup menu.
 Calculations... is used to specify molecular mechanics calculations, semi-empirical calculations, Hartree-Fock molecular orbital calculations and correlated calculations, including density functional calculations, Møller-Plesset calculations, coupled cluster calculations and quadratic configuration interaction calculations for ground-state species, and configuration interaction calculations and (time dependent) density functional calculations for excited-state species.
-Tasks include calculation of energy, equilibrium structure and conformation, transition-state structure and constructing energy profiles, although not all tasks are available for some methods.
-Hartree-Fock and density functional calculations may be extended to include a solvation term based on the C-PCM procedure, allowing equilibrium and transition-state structures and molecular properties to be obtained in the presence of a solvent.
-A wide variety of allelectron Gaussian basis sets are supported for Hartree-Fock and correlated calculations as are pseudopotentials for calculations on molecules incorporating elements for which all-electron basis sets are not available.
+Tasks include calculation of energy, equilibrium structure and conformation, transition-state structure, as well as identifying low-energy conformers for calculating Boltzmann weights and for constructing energy profiles.
+Not all tasks are available for all methods.
+Hartree-Fock and density functional calculations may be extended to include a solvation term based on the C-PCM procedure, allowing equilibrium and transition-state structures and molecular properties to be obtained in the presence of an idealized solvent.
+A wide variety of all-electron Gaussian basis sets are supported for Hartree-Fock and correlated calculations as are pseudopotentials for calculations on molecules incorporating elements for which allelectron basis sets are not available.
 Also provided are the G3 (MP2), G3, G4 (MP2) and G4 thermochemical recipes, as well as the T1 recipe that has been parameterized to closely reproduce G3 (MP2) heats of formation with 2-3 orders of magnitude less computation time.
-Calculations... also requests calculation of IR, Raman, both 1D and 2D NMR and UV/visible spectra.
-IR spectra may be calculated in the presence of solvent but solvated NMR, Raman and UV/visible spectra are not available.
-3-Bond HH coupling constants may either be directly calculated or evaluated empirically using Karplus-like equations, whereas longer range HH coupling constants as well as CH and CC coupling constants need to be calculated.
-A variety of molecular properties, OSAR descriptors and thermodynamic quantities are available for calculation and printing.
-Finally, Calculations...